 Acuity and Quality

-When we first started using the AMO excimer laser platform at Maloney Vision Institute in 1998, we achieved very good results.
+When we first started using the AMO excimer laser platform at Maloney-Shamie Vision Institute in 1998, we achieved very good results.
 When we upgraded to the STAR S4™ excimer laser and WaveScan WaveFront™ system, results clicked up a notch, with clearly superior outcomes in two core metrics: percentage of eyes with 20/15 visual acuity and number of patients reporting excellent night vision.
 It was also impressive to see how quickly patients arrived at those points—after the conversion we began to see patients who could read the 20/15 line on postoperative day 1, and patients were reporting the absence of night vision symptoms in the week following surgery.

 We attribute both of these changes to the Advanced CustomVue™ procedure, which uses wavefront measurement to detect aberration and create the corrective ablation pattern.
 The Fourier mathematics at the heart of the WaveScan WaveFront™ software are able to precisely reconstruct the patient's individual wavefront.
 This technology is so accurate, that when we perform enhancements, we are often able to reduce preoperative aberrations, which is very useful for patients who have good visual acuity but complaints about quality of vision.